How to integrate with Marvelmind indoor positioning system

 1. There are physical and logical integrations.
 The best sources for both that are:

 2. All external interfaces and protocols are open and published.
-They change rarely and typically backward compatible
+They change rarely and are typically backward compatible

-4. We support multiple physical interfaces from UART, SPI, I2C to UDP over WiFi.
-If you want something even more special, for example, CAN or just a dedicated pin as a logical input to receive a signal from your devices and embed it into the stream of location data, etc. tell us via info@marvelmind.com
+4. We support multiple physical interfaces from UART, SPI, I2C, to UDP over WiFi.
+If you want something even more special, for example, CAN or just a dedicated pin as a logical input to receive a signal from your devices and embed it into the stream of location data, etc., tell us via info@marvelmind.com

-5. There are code samples published for all major platforms we support from Python to Android and from Windows to ROS2.
+5. There are code samples published for all major platforms we support, from Python to Android and from Windows to ROS2.
 They simplify the integration

 4x4 pins of Super-Beacon